Malaysia is rapidly becoming a hub for cryptocurrency and digital asset innovation in Southeast Asia.

 The result is a dynamic, evolving cryptocurrency landscape that continues to attract both local and international stakeholders.

-If you’re wondering “Who are the regulated crypto exchanges in Malaysia” this list will answer your question.
+If you’re wondering, “Who are the regulated crypto exchanges in Malaysia?” this list will answer your question.

-Regulated Crypto Exchanges (DAX) in Malaysia
+List of Regulated Crypto Exchanges (DAX) in Malaysia (2026)

 These registered exchanges have met the SC’s stringent requirements.